-Most people in the Czech Republic fulfil the conditions for selecting optional duration and consequently a monthly amount of the benefit.
+Most people in Czechia fulfil the conditions for selecting optional duration and consequently a monthly amount of the benefit.
 We assume that contributory benefit is received for 36 months (this is when the statutory period of parental leave ends), which means a monthly benefit up to the amount of 6.111 CZK.